 I always considered it a shame that Tunbridge Wells was going to lose the ABC Cinema.
 To be fair, I’d never been but I just prefer the vibe of smaller independent cinemas.
 They are enjoying somewhat of a resurgence as people baulk at the wanton wallet rape and generic offerings practised so readily in the larger out of town cinemas.

 For such a long time the decaying cinema was a blot on the Tunbridge Wells landscape.
 Plans came and went.
-In reality the site was owned by an investment company as part of their property portfolio.
+In reality, the site was owned by an investment company as part of their property portfolio.
 With land prices soaring their duty was of course to maximise their return on investment, to serve their shareholders.
-The principle parties interested in the site are cut from the same cloth.
+The principal parties interested in the site are cut from the same cloth.
 On go the negotiations.

 While it lay there slowly crumbling I began to wonder what the interior might look like?
 Years had passed and I wondered how I would go about photographing the interior.
 What might I find?
 Peeling paint?
 A rich carpet of dust?
 Light rays filtering in through the detritus.
-The slow decay of a once grand building?
+The slow decay of a once grand building? [pullquote]Ghostly hints of former splendour, like the eerie ballroom of a long sunken ocean liner.[/pullquote] It was exciting, a little scary and I knew that I’d either have to ‘trespass’ ( Good heavens…in Tunbridge Wells) or deal with more red tape than a flag waver at a North Korean military parade.
+Did I have the time and stomach for it?

 Time Ladies and Gentlemen